lrntc/Raspberry-IoT-Clock/README.md

 # Raspberry-IoT-Clock
-An simple IoT clock interface for the Raspberry Pi
+A simple IoT clock interface for the Raspberry Pi

+#More info:

+#Note:
+For retreaving weather information you must register an api key @ https://developer.forecast.io/ Then replace: var api_key = "ENTER API KEY HERE";
+in file controller.js